Simple ingredients, simple steps, simply delicious! Buttered potatoes are an excellent side dish to so many meals!

 - The water can be substituted with chicken broth.

-- Some great meals these potatoes can go with are:
+- Some great meals with buttered potatoes are:

 - You can add your favorite baked potato toppings to Buttered Potatoes.

-- Store leftovers in an airtight container in the refrigerator up to 3-4 days.
+- Store leftovers in an airtight container in the refrigerator for up to 3-4 days.